fumoboy007/swift-retry/Sources/Retry/Retry.docc/Retry.md

 ### Designed for Swift Concurrency

-The ``retry(maxAttempts:backoff:appleLogger:logger:operation:shouldRetry:)`` function is an `async` function that runs the given `async` closure repeatedly until it succeeds or until the failure is no longer retryable.
+The ``retry(maxAttempts:backoff:appleLogger:logger:operation:recoverFromFailure:)`` function is an `async` function that runs the given `async` closure repeatedly until it succeeds or until the failure is no longer retryable.
 The function sleeps in between attempts while respecting task cancellation.

 ### Sensible Defaults